dewert99/creusot-experiments/safety_preconditions.md

 * trusted functions allow explicit panics (but are otherwise unchanged)
 * unsafe_trusted functions are forbidden
 * unsafe blocks are forbidden
-Crates/Modules in standard mode could call safe functions without requires_safety using the regular requires as the precondition and the conjunction of ensures clauses as the post-condition
+Crates/Modules in standard mode could call safe functions (without requires_safety) using the regular requires as the precondition and the conjunction of ensures clauses as the post-condition
+Essentially this would be assuming `WELL_BEHAVED` everywhere and forbidding anything that would require proveing something other than `WELL_BEHAVED => _`
-Crates/Modules in allow_unsafe mode could call safe functions using the specs as if they were written in allow_unsafe mode
+Crates/Modules in allow_unsafe mode could call safe functions using the specs as if they were written in allow_unsafe mode Note this would be worth it only if it gave better performance, otherwise users could just avoid the safety_features when they don't need them.